gatsbyjs/gatsby/docs/blog/2018-04-27-building-eviction-free-nyc-with-gatsbyjs-and-contentful/index.md

 the majority of our users are coming from mobile devices (**over 95% of low-income Americans now have a device that connects to the Internet**) and usually do not have a very fast connection to the Internet.
-We learned from user-testing in Housing Court was that there is usually little-to-no cell reception in the building.
+We learned from user-testing in Housing Court that there is usually little-to-no cell reception in the building.
 We also knew that internationalization (i18n) and language localization would be a launch requirement.
 Previous analytics from the Tenant Web-App also informed us to account for older browsers such as Internet